aardlyworthit/Search-and-Destroy-v3.0/README.md

  - Room cp's filter results based on areas' level ranges, but the stated levels range from kind-of ok, to fairly inaccurate, to flat-out wrong.
 For example, Aylor Academy is stated as 1 to 100.
 But, it's mostly inaccessible after level 10, so obviously level 100 is wrong.
 In this case, the wrong level info resulted in level 80+ cp's generating useless links to Academy.
-Most area level ranges aren't nearly as fixable as this one, which needed a simple if check and nothing ele.
+Most area level ranges aren't nearly as fixable as this one, which needed a simple if check and nothing else.
 I'll look at mobdeath/mobquest level data and adjust what I can, but dozens of areas have level ranges that are too far off, or just too broad (although technically correct) to be used as filtering criteria.